Se habla español

 2. Check the forecast: If the long-term forecast predicts colder weather or earlier snow, it might be the right time to switch to winter tires.

-3. Pay attention to road conditions: Icy roads or snow appear in your area, so change the tires as soon as possible.
+3. Pay attention to road conditions.
+If icy roads or snow appear in your area, change the tires as soon as possible.

 4. Evaluate your schedule: If you plan a trip to colder regions or know you will travel through mountainous areas, change to winter tires beforehand.